 - Graphics software

-How to Become a Medical Secretary
+How Long Does it Take to Become a Medical Secretary?

-Medical Secretaries Sector
+Where Medical Secretaries Are Employed

 Below are examples of industries where Medical Secretaries work: